Be Prepared: Crucial Interview Questions for English Teachers Applying Abroad

 7. How do you make sure your students understand you?

-Having your students understand you is an important part of being an English teacher.
+Having your students understand you is an important part of being an ESL teacher.
 That’s why you should answer this question in a way that shows the interviewer you go the extra step to check your students’ understanding.

 You might also want to mention that you frequently give your students quizzes and assessments designed to check their understanding.
 This can be done through a number of different exercises such as matching vocabulary words to definitions, fill-in-the-blank exercises and short writing activities.